MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/configure-viva-engage.md

          Viva Engage uses Azure Media Services to make videos viewable within the network.
 For more information, see [Azure Media Services](https://azure.microsoft.com/products/media-services/).

-      - **Don't allow anyone to upload or attach files**: This prevents people from uploading and attaching new files; however, existing attachments aren't be affected.
+      - **Don't allow anyone to upload or attach files**: When selected, this option prevents people from uploading and attaching new files.
+Eexisting attachments aren't affected.

 > [!NOTE]
 > When files are stored in Viva Engage, there is no virus check.
 An admin can export the files and perform an offline virus scan on them, and this process can be automated with custom scripting.